AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/streaming.md

 ## Create a target dataset

-A target dataset can be created by performing a POST request to the [Catalog Service API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/catalog.yaml), providing the ID of the target schema within the payload.
+With a target XDM schema created and its unique `$id` you can now create a target dataset to contain your source data.
+To create a target dataset, make a POST request to the `dataSets` endpoint of the [Catalog Service API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/catalog.yaml), while providing the ID of the target schema within the payload.

 **API format**